Cooperative oligopoly games with boundedly rational firms: The model

-Notice that what matters for a deviant coalition in a linear, symmetric Cournot market is the number of the opponent coalitions and not the synthesis of the coalitions.
-Namely, all coalition structures with $j$ coalitions would induce the same profit for $S$, irrespective of how the $n-s$ outside firms are grouped among the $j$ coalitions.
-We call all these structures \emph{$j$-similar}.
-Given this similarity, we simply let ${\cal{P}}_j$ denote a coalition structure with $j$ coalitions (without the need to specify the exact allocation of the $n-s$ firms among the $j$ coalitions).
+What matters for $S$ is only the number of the opponent coalitions in the Cournot market.
+Consider for example the case $N=\{1,2,3,4,5\}$ and $S=\{1\}$.
+The set of outsiders is $N\setminus S=\{2,3,4,5\}.$ Consider the partitions $\{\{2,3\},\{4,5\}\}$ and $\{\{2,3,4\},\{5\}\}$ of outsiders.
+These partitions are equivalent for $S$ (and so are all partitions with two coalitions) in the sense that both induce the same profit for $S$ (in both cases, $S$ would compete in a triopoly market).
+More generally, all partitions with $j$ coalitions induce the same profit for $S$, irrespective of how the outsiders are grouped among the $j$ coalitions.
+We will call these partitions \emph{$j$-similar}, where $j=1,2,...,n-s$.

-Due to cognitive constraints, $S$ uses simple probabilistic models in order to predict the coalitional behavior of the $n-s$ non-members.
-In this section we develop two such models, which reflect varying degrees of cognition or sophistication.
-Under the first, firms are completely ignorant about the outsiders' coalitional actions and treat all partitions as equiprobable.
-Under the second, firms are more sophisticated and assume that the probability of a partition is proportional to the profitability that the partition induces for the outsiders.
-The second approach is in line with the spirit of the quantal response model (McKelvey $\&$ Palfrey 1995) in non-cooperative games, where the probability of choosing a strategy depends on its relative payoff, with the probability being positive even if the strategy is inferior.